azer/just-a-browserify-server/README.md

 })
 ```

-This will browserify index.js and serve an HTML file including
+This will browserify index.js and serve your app with a customized main HTML file.